A Comprehensive Guide To Making Fashion Statements With Bright Colors

 Three outfit ideas styled with bright colors for work, casual and evening looks

-Bright colors aren’t just for special events.
+Bold colors aren’t just for special events.
 They can easily become part of your everyday style.

 One of my favorite work outfits is a cobalt blue blouse with black trousers.
-I’ve worn it to meetings where I needed to look confident but still approachable, it always works.
+I’ve worn it to meetings where I needed to look confident but still approachable, and it always works.
 A colorful blazer over a simple dress can also add personality while still looking professional.

 For evenings, a bright dress or jumpsuit speaks for itself.
-You don’t need much else just simple shoes and minimal accessories.
+You don’t need much else, just simple shoes and minimal accessories.

 When color is the focus, everything else can stay clean and simple.